Denver, United States

 What's the queer scene like outside of Cap Hill?

-RiNo has a growing queer-friendly arts and nightlife scene.
+RiNo has a growing welcoming arts and nightlife scene.
 LoDo is comfortable and cosmopolitan.
 Baker has a significant LGBTQ+ residential population.
 But Cap Hill is still the center of gravity — Colfax and Broadway are where the institutions live, and that hasn't changed.

 Traven's Cheat Sheet